Rowan-Salisbury Schools to sell old devices for $4.6 million - Salisbury Post

 The winning bid for about 20,000 Apple devices went to Second Life Mac, a hardware resale company based in Skokie, Illinois.
 Included in the bid are special provisions related to the COVID-19 pandemic, including the company helping the district safely collect the devices.
 There were other factors working in its favor included like the financial stability of the purchaser and flexibility.

-In an effort to keep the beginning of classes as smooth as possible, device exchange will not happen until September.
+In an effort to keep the beginning of classes as smooth as possible, the device exchange will not happen until September.

 Students were allowed to keep their devices this summer when usually they would be turned in at the end of the school year.
-The district made the call to leave the devices deployed because it was the more simple than collecting them from students who had been learning virtually since mid-March, and gave the schools a way to stay connected with families during the summer.
+The district made the call to leave the devices deployed because it was the more simple option than collecting them from students who had been learning virtually since mid-March, and gave the schools a way to stay connected with families during the summer.
 Summer programming such as camps through Horizons Unlimited were moved out of classrooms and had virtual components students needed devices to participate in.

 The district also sent devices home with K-2 students for the first time.
 Normally, those students would only use devices assigned to them in class.
 K-2 students will take home devices again this year because traditional students will begin the year with three virtual days each week.